Sep 16, 2020

 - What is your biggest professional achievement?

-- How quickly do you typically respond to email?l
+- How quickly do you typically respond to email?

 Here comes the most important part of the whole process.
 The actual work requires more than VA’s qualifications.
 Training helps to make your daily operations run smoothly with your Virtual Assistant.
 If you do everything right, you’ll be satisfied with the results you’ll get.

-- If you are training them on the general aspects of the business, you might consider self-recording an audio or video for them to listen to.
+- If you are training your remote assistant on the general aspects of the business, you might consider self-recording an audio or video for them to listen to.

 - Create checklists with detailed daily tasks

-- You VA should know how to use MLS, especially how to sort out, prepare, and compile your documents that are at part with your data management process and business needs
+- You VA should know how to use MLS, especially how to sort out, prepare, and compile your documents that are part of your data management process and business needs

 - You will need to ask him to follow up on transaction documents updates

-- Your VA should know how to schedule appointments and events (VA can use google calendar, Calendly- schedule appointments, Trello – to create visual boards, keep track of meetings and tasks and Zoom – to schedule online video conferences)
+- Your VA should know how to schedule appointments and events (VA can use google calendar, Calendly- schedule appointments, Trello – to create vision boards, keep track of meetings and tasks, and Zoom – to schedule online video conferences)

-- It’s very important to show your VA how to manage interactions between current client and potential leads (VA can use CRM software, Google sheets, etc)
+- It’s very important to show your VA how to manage interactions between current clients and potential leads (VA can use CRM software, Google sheets, etc)

-- When your virtual assistants come onboard, inform them about your security settings.
+- When your remote assistant comes onboard, inform them about your security settings.